Updated June 2019

 What is an AER hearing?

-An AER hearing is a formal process that provides parties with an opportunity to present and test evidence about the issues related to an application or regulatory appeal.
+An AER hearing is a court-like proceeding about the issues related to application or regulatory appeal that is open to the public.
+Parties have the chance to make their case by providing evidence, asking questions of other parties, and making final arguments.
 A hearing may be oral, electronic, or written.
-See the EnerFAQs Having Your Say at an AER Hearing.
+See the EnerFAQs Having Your Say at an AER Hearing for more information.

 The AER has discretion as to whether or not to conduct a hearing when considering an application.
 In the case of a regulatory appeal, the AER must hold a hearing unless the issue is otherwise resolved through alternative dispute resolution.